NotRegularUser/AItrader/README.md

 ## Conclusion

 This framework leverages advanced sequence modeling (HyenaDNA) and stable reinforcement learning (A2C with GAE) to create a robust, autonomous trading agent.
-Through meticulously designed observation and action spaces, along with a nuanced reward function, it achieves realistic and profitable trading behaviors suitable for extensive financial market applications.
+Through meticulously designed observation and action spaces, along with a nuanced reward function, it achieves realistic an